thycotic/pba-docs/pm-operations/app-ipmap.md

 * Pan to different locations by clicking on an open area and dragging the mouse
 * Zoom in or out using the mouse wheel, the buttons on the upper left, double-clicking (+ Shift), or dragging the mouse while holding Shift to select a zoom box

-*NOTE: If no data appear, please go to the **Filters** menu and try turning off filters or expanding the time range.
-From the System Settings page, a default location can be entered for cases where only internal (private) IP addresses are present in the data.*

 ## Filters

 The **Filters** menu (first menu button) provides options to limit data displayed based on user, application, IP address, location, and several related attributes.